 In general, the term vasculitis, or angiitis is used to describe blood vessels that are inflamed.
 There are many different types of vasculitis which can cause this, and they each have different treatments and prognosis.
 There is an a very rare condition known as central nervous system vasculitis in which the blood vessels associated with the brain get inflamed.
-MRI is done.
+MRI is not enough to make this diagnosis, so I think with MRI alone, there is still not enough evidence for your doctor to diagnose you until a biopsy is done.
 The symptoms of central nervous system vasculitis can be many different things, but headache is definitely one of them.
 Sometimes it is treated with steroids.
 I suggest that you schedule an appointment with the physician that ordered the head MRI.
 Discuss the results of the study with respect to what the next step is going to be.
 Hopefully, the finding was not indicative of anything dangerous, or what was found is very treatable.
 Good luck.

 Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
 If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.